 On September 30, 2022, the Company sold a 100% interest in its subsidiary, Cap Clean, for proceeds of \$50,000.
-Management determined that Aether was unable to allocate sufficient support to allow Cap Clean to develop to its potential while a subsidiary.
+Management determined that Cap Clean represented a separate major line of business and was a separate cash-generating unit.
 The disposal of Cap Clean meets the requirement of presenting discontinued operations under IFRS 5 Non-current assets held of sale and discontinued operations.